j-cr/speck/README.md

   corresponding arities; arguments are available by name

-- `fn-expr`s are similar to `args-expr`s, except they generate :fn specs and in addition to arguments the symbol `%` is available which refers to the return value
+- `fn-expr`s are similar to `args-expr`s, except they generate :fn specs and in addition to the arguments the symbol `%` is available which refers to the return value

 - `opts*` are `s/fspec` arguments; `:gen` is passed directly and all other opts are `s/and`ed to the corresponding specs